 Proposed Mechanism of Action

-Preclinical and correlative studies in MDS cells suggest that in non-del(5q) MDS, the effects of lenalidomide on cellular progenitors and the microenvironment work together to promote normal erythropoiesis.1,15 Specifically, lenalidomide has been shown to cause expansion of progenitor populations,1,15-17 reduction in proinflammatory cytokines,15 and reduction of marrow microvessel density.15 Lenalidomide can restore erythropoietin (EPO) receptor signaling in MDS cells1,18 by triggering rapid assembly of lipid rafts in the cell membrane, which are important domains of EPO receptor signaling that may be disrupted in MDS.18
+Preclinical and correlative studies in MDS cells suggest that in non-del(5q) MDS, the effects of lenalidomide on cellular progenitors and the microenvironment work together to promote normal erythropoiesis through expansion of progenitor populations,1,22-24 reduction in proinflammatory cytokines,18 and reduction of marrow microvessel density.18

 Lenalidomide by Disease State